Malespín: Nicaragua

 In Nicaragua, the words "nelfis" ('hips') and "tuani" ('good') have become part of popular speech.
 In Costa Rica, people use the variant "tuanis".

 Costa Rica

 In Costa Rica the word "brete" ('lock' as an abbreviation of work) is common, as is "tuanis" ("Good people").
 Both are words originating from Malespín.
-The street slang or jargon of Costa Rica is known as "pachuco", a regional variation of the Spanish influenced by words and expressions in English, French, Malespín code, Limonense Creole, traditional Spanish and other terms popular in Costa Rica.
+The street slang or jargon of Costa Rica is known as "pachuco", a regional variation of the Spanish influenced by words and expressions in English, Malespín code, Limonense Creole, traditional Spanish, old Spanish (Sephardic Spanish) and other terms popular in Costa Rica.

 Very common words such as "detroi" (behind) or "tuanis" (plural of tuani, meaning good), come from Malespín, not English as many people say.
 The English expression "too nice" has nothing to do at all with "tuanis," nor is the city of "Detroit" related to the use of "detroi."